Biltmore Homespun: From Raw Wool to Finished Fabric

 A bolt of Biltmore Handwoven Homespun.

 Have you ever wondered how Biltmore Industries transformed raw wool into its signature fine fabric?
-Known as Biltmore Homespun, this woolen cloth evoked the charm of traditional handcraft, even though the yarn itself was not spun by hand.
-The scale of production had simply outgrown the humble spinning wheel.
-However, what remained truly handcrafted was the weaving.
-The yarn was handwoven on people-powered looms, each length of fabric brought to life through the skilled rhythm of artisan weavers.
+Known as Biltmore Handwoven Homespun, this woolen cloth evoked the charm of traditional handcraft—even though the yarn was no longer spun by hand.
+As production expanded, the humble spinning wheel gave way to machines—but weaving remained entirely manual.
+On people-powered looms, skilled artisans brought each length of fabric to life through the steady rhythm of handweaving.

 What made Biltmore Industries unique was its ability to manage every step of the process in-house—from raw wool to finished fabric.
 While most companies specialized in just one or two stages of production, Biltmore Industries did it all.